yohannestayez/Improved-detection-of-fraud-cases-for-e-commerce-and-bank-transactions/README.md

 # Improved detection of fraud cases for e-commerce and bank transactions

 ## overview
-This repository contains a Jupyter notebook focused on data analysis and preprocessing techniques.
-The notebook provides a comprehensive workflow for preparing datasets for further modeling and analysis, particularly for machine learning projects.
+This repository includes a Jupyter notebook that demonstrates a complete workflow for data analysis, preprocessing, and model interpretability.
+It guides users through preparing datasets for machine learning applications, particularly in credit scoring and fraud detection.
+The notebook also includes code for training, saving, and interpreting both deep learning models and traditional machine learning classifiers.
+Using explainability techniques like SHAP (SHapley Additive exPlanations) and LIME (Local Interpretable Model-agnostic Explanations), this project emphasizes model transparency to build trust and enhance decision-making insights.

 ## Notebooks